scalespeeder/DayZ-CHERNARUS-Off-Shore-Oil-Rig-and-Sea-Platform-Custom-Structures-for-PC-and-Console/readme.txt

-DayZ Chernarus Big Oil Rig By EZ Rich & Sea Platform By Expasnsion Team, Converted By Don Sibley, For Console and PC xml json Mod Instructions & Terms Of Use
+DayZ Chernarus Big Oil Rig By EZ Rich & Sea Platform By Expansion Team, Converted By Don Sibley, For Console and PC xml json Mod Instructions & Terms Of Use

 These files spawn a large oil rig, with loot, in the sea 1.4km South of the Light-House thats on the Coast West of Chernogorsk